Chengzhi-Cao/LGR/README.md

 python model.py
 ```

-The code of our algorithm will come soon.
+We will release the TOM algorithm proposed in this paper soon.

 ## Visualization